Chart Color Schemes

 North Wahroonga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-North Wahroonga's dwelling structure, as per the latest Census, comprised 93.4% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in North Wahroonga stood at 48.3%, with mortgaged dwellings at 45.4% and rented dwellings at 6.2%.
+North Wahroonga's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in North Wahroonga stood at 48.3%, with mortgaged dwellings at 45.4% and rented ones at 6.2%.
 The median monthly mortgage repayment was $3,884, higher than Sydney metro's average of $2,427.
 Median weekly rent in North Wahroonga was $950, compared to Sydney metro's $470.
-Nationally, North Wahroonga's mortgage repayments were significantly higher at $3,884 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, North Wahroonga's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing